-Modern drinking water treatment plants are well equipped to remove and disinfect viruses through filtration and disinfection processes.
+Modern drinking water treatment plants are well equipped to remove and inactivate viruses through filtration and disinfection processes.

 So now what?

-By and large, these viruses are not considered a major threat for the wastewater and water industries due to their low concentrations in municipal wastewater and high susceptibilities to degradation in aqueous environments.
-According to new OHSA guidance, there is no evidence to suggest that additional, COVID-19-specific protections are needed for employees involved in wastewater treatment operations.
+By and large, these viruses are not considered a major threat for the water industry due to their low concentrations in municipal wastewater and high susceptibilities to degradation in aqueous environments.
+However, it should not be forgotten that COVID-19 is a novel virus and new information is being discovered each day.

 The WHO found that risk communication and community engagement (RCCE) has been integral to the success of response to health emergencies.
 Action items related to coronavirus include communicating about preparedness measures and establishing a system for listening to public perceptions to prevent misinformation.